105 Report Card Comments to Use and Adapt

 - ________ requires ongoing support to develop an understanding of note taking from lectures and readings in preparation for tests.

-Somewhere around the halfway point to your deadline for report cards, you should take time at the end of each week to reflect -- and jot down notes -- about your students’ performance.
+Somewhere around the halfway point to your deadline for report cards, you make your best effort to use time at the end of each week to reflect — and jot down notes — about your students’ performance and class week.

-Moreover, having a dated log of information detailed throughout the school year will help you remember how students are performing throughout each week.
+Moreover, having a dated log of information detailed throughout the school year will help you remember how students are performing throughout each week, which can be valuable information come parent-teacher conference time.

 This will also help to engage and reassure parents who want relevant and detailed commentary about their child’s performance at school.